 A featured snippet is a special search result that displays a direct answer at position zero in Google, above traditional organic results.
 Types include paragraph, list, table, and video snippets.
-To win featured snippets, structure content to directly answer questions with clear, concise formatting.
+Win them by structuring content to answer questions with clear, concise formatting.

 What is a Featured Snippet?

-A featured snippet is Google’s way of displaying a direct answer to a query without requiring users to click through to a website.
-It appears in a special box above the first organic result.
+A featured snippet is Google’s way of displaying a direct answer to a query without requiring users to click through.
+It appears in a box above the first organic result.

 Featured snippet characteristics: